What is motivation?

 If you want to become a motivational speaker, it will help you study how speakers get invited and why people pay them.

 Not all motivational speakers get paid.
 You can find many motivational speakers in churches who will gladly share their stories and who will try to save your soul for free.
+Of course, I am not talking about pastors of mega-churches.
+They earn millions every time they speak.

 Newbies typically don’t get paid.
 Probably because most believe they don’t deserve to get paid yet.
 They are still “practicing.”
-A bottle of wine for a 30-minute speech is enough.
+A bottle of red wine for a 30-minute speech is enough.

 Some freelance speakers will be happy to receive a thousand pesos.
 It is called honorariums.
 I don’t find any honor in this kind of pay since others think honorariums are talent fees.

 Most get paid 5000 pesos for a motivational speech.
-But you may charge 10,000 or 20,000, or 40,000 pesos.
+But you may charge ten, twenty, or forty thousand pesos.

 Yes, some speakers charge 40,000 pesos an hour and 80,000 pesos for two hours, as if a two-hour speech is twice better than an hour.
-A good website and a bold claim that you are the best help increase the fees.

 The industry experts, often invited as keynote speakers at conventions and conferences, may charge six to seven figures.
 Yes, you read that right.